2017 Scholarship Recipients

 Each year the GMAA, in conjunction with its Batchelor Aviation Scholarship Fund, hosts the Annual Wright Brothers Memorial Awards Presentation and Golf Tournament.
 The Annual Awards honor individuals for their substantial contribution to the aviation industry and community.

-Note: scholarships funds must be used within one year of receipt.
+Note: scholarship funds must be used within one year of receipt.

 For more information on scholarships, email firstname.lastname@example.org